 For example, a course with 20 credits at University of Glasgow is equal to 10 ECTS.

 Students must be enrolled in a full-time course-load at Glasgow in order to have full-time student status at the university.
 This is normally 60 ECTS credits in one year.

 What courses can I choose?
-Can I take classes outside the subject of the Bilateral Agreement between our universities?
+Can I take classes outside the subject of the Inter-Institutional between our universities?

-Please also see our Erasmus Incoming Course Selection Guidelines 2014-15for specific Erasmus restrictions
+Please see our Incoming Erasmus Course Selection Guidelines for Erasmus specific information.

 Do you offer English as a Foreign Language courses?

 Our language centre offers a number of in-session and credit bearing options, and you can find further information on these English as a Foreign Language.
 If you are interested in taking either English courses or Modern Foreign Languages (beginners language courses), please make sure that you list them on your application form when choosing courses.